gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-Before we embark, let me introduce myself - I'm your guide through the WarpDrive universe...
+Before we embark, let me introduce myself - I'll be your guide through the WarpDrive universe...

-(These really just talking points to make me more approachable at tonight's AfterParty.)

 * I live in Portland, Oregon.
 It rains a lot there.
 -  I have two kids, so I understand the importance of reliable, predictable systems that just work
-- I'm a staff-engineer at AuditBoard - building enterprise Audit, Risk, and Compliance software
+- I'm a staff-engineer at AuditBoard - building enterprise software for Audit, Risk, and Compliance
 - I'm a member of the WarpDrive and Ember Tooling Teams.
 I'm passionate about making data management both powerful and type-safe
-- I've been writing Ember apps for nearly a decade.
+- And I've been writing Ember apps for nearly a decade.
 -->

 ---